technologiestiftung/oeffentliches-gestalten-docusaurus/src/assets/methods/en/document-test.md

 Documentation is based on specific observation points and original quotes.
 It should be carried out in a focused manner for each test subject throughout the entire course of the test.

 ### Added value
 After the test, the documentation is jointly reviewed by a team.
 In addition to the test questions, users’ body language and interactions can also provide relevant insights into the functionality of the solution.
-The insights are condensed in the template [**Analyze Test**](http://www.citylab-berlin.org/handbuch "Test auswerten").
+The insights are condensed in the template [Analyze Test](/en/buch/erproben/lernen-anpassen#analyze-test).